Best Looking Deer Hunting Lease Is Not Always Best Deer Hunting

-This picture series is from several nearby to each other deer hunting leases scouted before and during season by the MAHA partners.
+This picture series is from several nearby to each other deer hunting leases scouted before and during season.
 They represent well how deer hunting buddies will have sufficient land in close proximity that each may hunt different farms and do so from one vehicle.

 The picture above is of an overgrown pasture.
 It is from a grain farming operation.
 It is a small patch of non-plow ground not much larger than shown in the picture.
 It is however, a spot well out of direct line of sight of any human activity from road, barn yard.
 It has plenty of low level cover.
 Hardly a tree to hold a stand.
 A spot most would choose to hunt from obvious deer sign alone.

 Lease proximity is made possible by the Association’s collective buying power getting large acreage landowners to lease their land.
 These landowners seek to have their individual pieces of land within tractor driving distance of one to the other.
 If the tractor can drive to each easily a deer hunter’s truck can do so faster.

 This brings the next point of proximity of land is not a challenge for a friendship group of deer hunters to hunt together.
 It does arise that friends/hunters will not agree on where to hunt.
 Each is likely to want to hunt different spots.

 In general terms two hunters may effectively hunt from one vehicle even if hunting different spots.
 With three hunters in a group satisfaction comes if two are hunting from the same vehicle stopping point, the third from another.
 Four hunters and above are well recommended to have two vehicles.
 The second can be a local rental that can be disposed of once one in the party tags out.
 Four hunters will never agree even on two spots of where to hunt.
 Just the way it is.